 IBS-C vs Motility Disorders: When Fiber Makes You Worse

-Many people diagnosed with IBS-C actually have underlying motility disorders that don't respond to standard treatments like fiber.
-Learn the signs that suggest you need different testing.
+Category: Diagnostic Frameworks Summary: Many people diagnosed with IBS-C actually have underlying motility disorders that don't respond to standard treatments like fiber.
+Learn the signs that suggest you need different testing, not just more fiber.

 Quick Answer